 Keeping a regular backup of your data is the best possible way to get all your data back even when your website is hacked or attacked by cybercriminals.
 You can easily get your website live back on the internet by restoring the last backup prior to the hack or an unforeseen happening.
 It is better to host your website on a server that regularly backs up your website data and also provides you copies of your site locally as extra protection.
-Try these backup plugins to make sure the security of your data.
+Try these backup plugins to make sure of the security of your data.

 Disable Features you Don’t Use

 Disable all features of your website that are useless for you or you are not currently using.
 For instance, if you are not using user registration or comments on your blog posts or web pages, you should disable them in order to keep your site secure.

 These are some of the steps that can help you save your data and keep your websites secure.
 Hackers are regularly looking for vulnerable websites so try to keep them away by implementing strict security policies.
 Try to find the best security tools to keep your website safe from hackers.